hpcc-systems/HPCC-Platform/docs/blogs/FileStorage.md

 ## Remote reading

 It is possible for one HPCC cluster to read files from another cluster using the "REMOTE::" syntax.
-The meta data is retrived by calling a service on the remote cluster, but how is data accessed?
-Once possibility would be to stream it via a remote service, but that would require an extra hop and require resources to run the service on the external cluster.
-A much better option is for the cluster can read the files directly.
+The meta data is retrieved by calling a service on the remote cluster, but how is data accessed?
+One possibility would be to stream it via a remote service, but that would require an extra hop and require resources to run the service on the external cluster.
+A much better option is for the cluster to read the files directly.

 This is achieved through a 'remote' category on a storage plane and an extra "remote" section within the storage section of the values.yaml file.
 This contains a list of remote environments.
-Each environment entry specifies a names, a service endpoint and a list of external planes and the local plane that they are mapped to.
+Each environment entry specifies a name, a service endpoint and a list of external planes and the local plane that they are mapped to.
 This is best illustrated with an example:

 ```
 storage: